 - Ski or cycle down the hill from Mt.
 Seymour – do your kids want an incredibly fun, but not too strenuous bike ride?
 Then drive them and their bikes up to the top of Mt.
 Seymour and, either instead of or as well as a bit of skiing, let them ride their bikes down.
 To add at least a bit of exercise, go for a hike or snowshoe while you’re on the mountain, depending on the season.
 Of course, only ride your bikes down if the roads are dry and you’re below the snow line.
-Whether you’re skiing or cycling down the hill, your family will have a great time at Mt.
-Seymour.

 Go for a Family Cycle Ride

 Go for a bike ride, including at any of the following great places:

 - North Shore Spirit Trail – some parts of the trail are complete, some are still being worked on, and others are planned for the future.
 One good place for a short ride is to start at the water just past the North Shore Auto Mall.

 - Seymour Demonstration Forest – a great place for a family bike ride on a paved cycling path through the forest.
 It’s not flat cycling, but the hills aren’t bad.
 While you’re in the area, consider also going for a hike to Rice Lake which is close by, and, for extra fun, cycle downhill along Lillooet Road on your way home at the end (with Mom or Dad in the vehicle to pick everyone up at the bottom).